L2 - Preparation for the Agro-Veto Exam

 Presentation

-The teaching offer of the PCAV course is spread over the first 4 semesters of the license (L1 and L2).
-It includes disciplinary teaching units, in particular in Life Sciences, but also in Chemistry, Mathematics, Physics, as well as cross-disciplinary teaching in methodology and languages.
-This foundation is completed by specific modules for reinforcement in chemistry and preparation for the oral exams of the B competition.
+The PCAV program is spread over the first four semesters of the bachelor's degree (L1 and L2).
+It includes subject-specific courses, particularly in life sciences, but also chemistry, mathematics, and physics, as well as cross-disciplinary courses in methodology and languages.
+This foundation is supplemented by specific modules to reinforce chemistry and prepare students for the oral exams of the B competitive examination.

-The PCAV program is designed to prepare students to enter national agronomy schools and veterinary schools, but other studies are possible thanks to the validation of the 120 ECTS of the program, in particular, further studies in L3 in life sciences.
+The PCAV program is therefore designed to prepare students for admission to national agricultural and veterinary schools, but other courses of study are possible thanks to the validation of the 120 ECTS credits earned in the program, including a third-year degree in life sciences.

-Regarding the specialties to be chosen in high school in preparation for further study in the PCAV program and preparation for the B BIO and B ENV competitive exams, the "Life and Earth Sciences" or "Biology-Ecology" specialty is strongly recommended.
-Reinforced teaching in mathematics and physics-chemistry will also be favorable.
+Regarding the specializations to choose in high school in preparation for further studies in the PCAV program and preparation for the B BIO and B ENV competitive exams, the specialization "Life and Earth Sciences" or "Biology-Ecology" is highly recommended.
+Reinforced instruction in mathematics and physics-chemistry will also be beneficial.

 Read more